Arpon-programmer/NeuroCalculator/README.md

 ## Features

+- Great accuracy on a very small dataset.
 - Accepts two single-digit numbers as input.
 - Trains a neural network to predict the sum of the inputs.
 - Demonstrates the use of deep learning for basic arithmetic tasks.